-- The Chairperson of the Management Board and/or the Executive Director or their Deputies shall appear before the European Parliament, where appropriate jointly with national Parliaments, at their request to discuss non-operational matters relating to Europol, taking into account the obligations of discretion and confidentiality. - 2.
-Parliamentary scrutiny by the European Parliament, together with national Parliaments, of Europol's activities shall be exercised in accordance with this Regulation taking into account Europol's character as an operational law enforcement agency. - 3.
-In addition to the obligations of information and consultation set out in this Regulation, Europol shall where relevant transmit to the European Parliament and to the national pParliaments, taking into account the obligations of discretion and confidentiality, for information: - (a) threat assessments, strategic analyses and general situation reports relating to Europol's objective as well as the results of studies and evaluations commissioned by Europol; - (b) the working administrative arrangements adopted pursuant to Article 31(1).
+1. Thea) the Chairperson of the Management Board, and the Executive Director or their Deputies shall appear before the European Parliament, where appropriate jointly with national Parliaments, before the JPSG at theirits request to discuss matters relating to Europol, the activities mentioned in the first subparagraph of this paragraph, including the budgetary aspects of such activities, the structural organisation of the Agency and the potential establishment of new units and specialised centres, taking into account the obligations of discretion and confidentiality.
+The Group may decide to invite to its meetings other relevant persons, if appropriate;

+- 2. Parliamentary scrutiny by the European Parliament, together with national Parliaments, of Europol's activities shall be exercised in accordance with this Regulation. - (b) the European Data Protection Supervisor shall appear before the JPSG at its request and at least once per year to discuss general matters relating to the protection of fundamental rights and freedoms of natural persons, and in particular the protection of personal data, with regard to Europol's activities, taking into account the obligations of discretion and confidentiality. - (c) The JPSG shall be consulted in relation to the multiannual programming of Europol in accordance with Article 15(1). - 3.
+In addition to the obligations of information and consultation set out in this Regulation, Europol shall where relevant transmit the following documents for information to the European Parliament and to the national parliaments, JPSG, taking into account the obligations of discretion and confidentiality, for information: - (a) threat assessments, strategic analyses and general situation reports relating to Europol's objective as well as the results of studies and evaluations commissioned by Europol; - (b) the workingadministrative arrangements adopted pursuant to Article 31(1); - (c) the programming document containing the multiannual programming and the annual work programme of Europol, referred to in Article 15(1); - (d) the consolidated annual activity report on Europol's activities, referred to in Article 14(1)(d); - (e) the evaluation report drawn up by the Commission, referred to in Article 70(1).